Gridiffin/pcds2030db_fork/.github/implementations/simplify_create_program.md

 - Simpler initial program creation process

 ## Notes
-- Programs will exist as empty vessels until users add submissions
+- Programs will exist as templates until users add progress reports
 - Submissions can be added for any reporting period (quarter, half, yearly)
 - Targets and attachments are added when creating/editing submissions
 - This approach is more flexible and matches how initiatives work